ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 1. Check that the number of proof components is appropriate for the number of disclosed payloads.
 There MUST be two more proof components than disclosed payloads.
-2. Verify the first proof component is a valid signature over issuer protected header octets, using the issuer's stable key.
+2. Verify the first proof component is a valid signature over Issuer Header octets, using the issuer's stable key.
-3. Extract the holder presentation key and holder presentation algorithm (if present) from the issuer protected header.
+3. Extract the holder presentation key and holder presentation algorithm (if present) from the Issuer Header.
 4. Omitting the final payload component, calculate the [presentation internal representation](#presentation-internal-representation).
 5. Verify the final proof component is a valid signature over the